-The SEA process considered the contribution of the NDP towards each of the appraisal objectives, drawing on the baseline information to predict the likely significant effects in line with the Office of the Deputy Prime Minister (now Ministry of Housing, Communities and Local Government) Practical Guide to the SEA Directive1.
+The SEA process considered the contribution of the NDP towards each of the appraisal objectives, drawing on the baseline information to predict the likely significant effects in line with the Office of the Deputy Prime Minister (now Ministry of Housing, Communities and Local Government) Practical Guide to the SEA Directive2.
 Specifically, the following key components of the NDP were appraised against the SEA objectives:

-- Vision and Plan Objectives; - Policies in the NDP and reasonable alternatives to those, including the donothing option where appropriate; - Employment site allocations (including reasonable alternatives).
+- · Vision and Plan Objectives; - Policies in the NDP and reasonable alternatives to those; - Site allocations (including reasonable alternatives).